a26nine/sol-block-derby/README.md

 ## Query Database

-You can run `winner.sql` query against the database to populate the winner.
+You can run Various SQL queries provided in `sql/queries` against the database.

 ![db-schema](assets/db-schema.png)